-The 2021 REFSQ call for workshops welcomes both traditional and paperless workshops.
-In line with REFSQ’s general interest and the special 2021 theme “Ethics as a cornerstone of Requirements Engineering”, you can find a (non-exclusive) list of particularly encouraged topics below.
+The 2022 REFSQ call for workshops welcomes both traditional and paperless workshops.
+In line with REFSQ’s general interest and the special 2022 theme “Explainability in Requirements Engineering”, you can find a (non-exclusive) list of particularly encouraged topics below.

 - RE and Society

 - (Explainable) AI for RE, RE for (explainable) AI

 - Ethics and RE